taruntejajangila/expensetracker/ExpenseTrackerExpo/PUSH_NOTIFICATIONS_SETUP.md

 2. Create a new project (or use existing one)
 3. Add Android app to Firebase project:
    - Package name: `com.taruntejajangila.mobileapp`
-   - App nickname: "MyPaisa Finance Manager" (optional)
+   - App nickname: "PaysaGo Finance Manager" (optional)

 ### Step 2: Download google-services.json